foxsae/The-One-True-Lisp-Style-Guide/README.md

 ### 15. Type Checking
   * **Consensus:** If you know the type, you should make it explicit.
 This may help the compiler and those who need to read your code.
 ### 16. Conditional Expressions
-  * **Consensus:** Rather than using an "if" without an "else" it is better to use either "when" or "unless"
+  * **Consensus:** Rather than using an "if" without an "else" it is better to use either "when" or "unless".
+Use "cond" for multi-brach statements.

 # LONG FORM EXPLANATIONS FROM SOURCES